robszumski/coreos-cloudinit/Documentation/cloud-config.md

 - **content**: Data to write at the provided `path`
 - **permissions**: String representing file permissions in octal notation (i.e. '0644')
 - **owner**: User and group that should own the file written to disk.
 This is equivalent to the `<user>:<group>` argument to `chown <user>:<group> <path>`.

-Explicitly not implemented is the **encoding** attribute.
-The **content** field must represent exactly what should be written to disk.

 ### manage_etc_hosts